-Fantasycon 2021 - 24th - 26th September
+Fantasycon 2023 - 15th - 17th September

-The Jurys Inn Birmingham, UK
+The Leonardo Royal Hotel, Birmingham, UK

 Anthologies, showcasing short work from a vast array of contributors, collected together on a theme, or a genre, all expertly edited, followed.
-The concept behind each, allowed for imaginative interpretations by the writers.
+The concept behind each allowed for imaginative interpretations by the writers.
 Established names, partnered with new discoveries allowed readers to discover just how rich and diverse the genres can be.As a publisher, Ian Whates is a diligent companion and confidante to his writers.
 A supporter who wants their work to be as wonderful as possible.

 As a publisher, Whates’ work provides a stepping-stone for those developing their careers in writing.
 NewCon Press has championed novels, novellas and collections by authors whose work might otherwise have escaped attention, many of whom have gone on to success with major publishers.
 Ian’s generous nature has been shown time and time again, with Newcon Press authors winning recognition through nominations and awards, but he has not neglected his own fiction and continues to release shorts and novels through his own company and in collaboration with others.

 Today, Ian Whates continues to successfully balance a career as a writer, editor and publisher, with his Dark Angels trilogy of space opera novels earning new accolades and twice seeing him top Amazon sales charts.
 In early 2023, Ian Whates has returned to the fantasy genre with The Double Edged Sword; a gritty swashbuckling adventure full of desperate and dubious characters for readers to love and hate.

-Fantasycon 2021 is proud and privileged to have Ian Whates as a guest of honour for this year’s convention.
+Fantasycon 2023 is proud and privileged to have Ian Whates as a guest of honour for this year’s convention.